aryamankukal/Medoh-TakeHome/README.md

 ```
 --- MOCK SMS ---
 To: (510) 386-7466
 Message: Hi!
-Dr john has invited you to view their Medoh profile: http://localhost:3000/visit/john?ref=k9174o
+Dr doctorName has invited you to view their Medoh profile: http://localhost:3000/visit/doctorName?ref=xxxxxx
 ----------------
 ```

-The link is unique for each invite and includes the doctor's name and a unique ref code.